Christian Geo Heltboe: Biography

 Geo debuted in 1996 as a comedian at Café Abbey Square home town of Aalborg.
 Geo has studied English at the Aalborg University.
 In 1999, Geo moved to Copenhagen and captured the capital's scenes with stand-up in the classical style.

 Geo's stand-up career took However, in earnest, when he reinvented himself in his own unique and very natural style, where improvisation and interaction with the audience plays a supporting role.
 Geo won hence Denmark Cup Stand-up in 2000.

 Over a period of a few months in the same year, reported Geo together with Anders Matthesen in radio program Oraklet on his various expeditions into the world, and he took the role Aikiko that removes Abel W. Dipp's (played by Frank Hvam) constipation in the Danish cult television series Kissmeyer Basic by Mikael Wulff and Christopher Boe.

 Geo's big break came with a stand-up show Den ægte vare in 2002 when he joined with Rune Klan, Jacob Tingleff, Mick Øgendahl, Anders Matthesen and Carsten Eskelund.
-Comedy remarks appeared in a total of 24 times with great success and sold-out shows, and Geo had established itself as one of Denmark's funniest comedians.
+Comedy remarks appeared in a total of 24 times with great success and sold-out shows, and Geo had established itself as one of Denmark's most popular comedians.

 During the show Talegaver til børn in 2003 toppled Geo Tivoli's concert hall with a breathless monologue about a relationship decay and bourgeois to follow.
 Geo participated in 2004 in a section of the Danish version of the semi alternative BBC quiz Shooting Stars hosted by Casper Christensen and Frank Hvam.
 Later came up with Geo permanent feature in the shows Rundfunk and Katapult.
 In 2004 he took over the job on the show "Zulu Bingo" after comedian Jan Elhøj.
 Where he host in one season.